-Common causes of neck pain among our New York patients include acute and chronic cervical strain or sprain.
-Neck pain that develops from overuse—such as cradling the phone between the ear and shoulder, or poor posture while working at a computer—is considered neck strain.
-A forceful injury, such as whiplash, may constitute a severe neck sprain.
-Both types of injury can be successfully managed with Dr. Stieber's conservative neck pain treatment in New York.
+Common causes of neck pain include acute and chronic cervical strain or sprain.
+A neck strain can develop from overuse of the neck such as holding a phone between the ear and shoulder, or poor posture while working in front of a computer.
+A neck sprain is caused by a more forceful injury, such as whiplash from a car accident.
+Both types of injury can be successfully managed with Dr. Stieber's conservative neck pain treatments in New York.

-Neck pain symptoms depend on the type of condition or injury.
-For example, varying degrees of pain, along with a headache and stiffness, are common with soft tissue injuries.
-However, a stiff neck accompanied by a high fever, nausea, vomiting, or sensitivity to light could indicate meningitis – a condition that requires immediate medical attention.
+Neck pain symptoms can vary depending on the type of condition or injury.
+For example, varying degrees of discomfort, along with a headache and stiffness, are common with soft tissue injuries.
+However, a stiff neck accompanied by a high fever, vomiting, nausea, or sensitivity to light could be signs of meningitis – a condition that requires urgent medical attention.

-Radiculopathy, or a “pinched nerve,” refers to symptoms resulting from the compression of a nerve root.
-Herniated disc and/or degenerative changes alter the anatomy of the spine, affecting the nerve root branching out from the spinal cord.
-When the spinal cord itself is compressed or subjected to infection or disease, the symptoms that result are termed myelopathy.
+Radiculopathy, also referred to as a “pinched nerve,” is attributed to symptoms resulting from the compression of a nerve root.
+Degenerative and/or herniated disc changes alter the anatomy of the spine and can affect the nerve root branching out from the spinal cord.
+When the spinal cord itself is compressed or subjected to disease or infection, the symptoms that developed are termed myelopathy. .

-Most instances of neck pain will gradually improve with rest, over-the-counter pain relievers, heating pads, cold compresses and gentle stretching.
-Patients should make an appointment with our New York office if the pain fails to respond to at-home remedies or is:
+Most instances of neck pain will slowly improve with rest, over-the-counter pain medications, cold compresses, heating pads, mild stretching.
+An appointment with our New York office should be made immediately if the pain fails to respond to at-home remedies or is:

-For those NYC patients who do ultimately require neck surgery, Dr. Stieber offers a variety of advanced treatment options including a variety of minimally invasive outpatient procedures and motion-preservation treatments.
-Dr. Stieber prides himself in delivering among the top neck surgery New York has to offer and as always, he and his staff welcome questions and ensure that all patient concerns are thoroughly addressed.
+For the patients in NYC who do ultimately require neck surgery, Dr. Stieber offers a number of advanced treatment options including a variety of motion-preservation treatments and minimally invasive outpatient procedures.
+Dr. Stieber prides himself in specializing and performing the top neck surgery New York has to offer and as always, he and his staff welcome any questions and ensure that all patient concerns are thoroughly addressed and handled.

-Candidates for Dr. Stieber's NYC neck surgery are individuals who have failed to experience an improvement in their symptoms with rest, medications and physical therapy.
-In general, neck surgery is only recommended once all other approaches have failed.
+The best candidates for Dr. Stieber's NYC neck surgery are individuals who have not been able to experience an improvement in their symptoms with physical therapy, medications, and rest.
+Neck Surgery is only recommended once all other approaches have failed to improve your condition.
 It is often performed to: